 Nominations for the Showstopper Challenge are now open and entering could not be easier.
 Here's exactly what you need to do to apply:

-- Check out the competition guidelines and fill out The Showstopper Challenge 2019 entry form
+- Check out the competition guidelines and fill out The Showstopper Challenge 2019 entry form (PDF, 0.24 MB).

-- Read the Terms and Conditions page
+- Read the terms and conditions.

 - Create a video of the performance or showcase (5 minutes maximum) supplied in MOV/MPEG-4/WMV format.